 The "Rhodesli" are a little-known Sephardic sect who lived on the Mediterranean island of Rhodes from 1492, when they were expelled from Spain and Portugal, to World War II.
 Their culture, which is from 800 B.C survives as a small emigre community in Los Angeles.
 Their complex ethnic and religious heritage is unique in the world today.
 The Rhodesli are Jews who speak a rare medieval Spanish dialect (Ladino) and observe traditions derived from Turkish, Moorish, Spanish, and Jewish sources that remain mostly unchanged from centuries past.

 I recently met Aron Hasson in Rhodes.
 It was my pleasure and honor to meet the man who spearheaded the movement to preserve the vital history of the Jews of Rhodes.
-I respect those trying to preserve and keep alive Rhodian history, and specifically the history of the Jewish community of Rhodes.
+I respect those trying to preserve and keep alive Rhodian history.
 In 1997, Hasson founded the Rhodes Jewish Historical Foundation, a non-profit organization established to preserve the unique history and cultural background of the Jews of Rhodes, and to serve as a link between the past, present and future generations of "Rhodeslis" around the world.

 ↑ BACK TO THE TOP ↑